 New Japanese imperial era Reiwa takes name from ancient poetry

-TOKYO: Japan's new imperial era when Crown Prince Naruhito becomes emperor on May 1 will be called Reiwa, the government said on Monday, with Prime Minister Shinzo Abe saying it emphasized traditional values at a turning point in Japan's history.
+TOKYO: Japan's new imperial era when Crown Prince Naruhito becomes emperor on May 1 will be called Reiwa, the government said on Monday (Apr 1), with Prime Minister Shinzo Abe saying it emphasised traditional values at a turning point in Japan's history.

 The era name, or "gengo," is used widely in Japan - on coins, calendars, newspapers and in official paperwork.
 Although use of the Western calendar has become widespread, many Japanese count years by gengo or use the two systems interchangeably.